Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 3. ORDERING AND SUPPLY OF GOODS

-3.2 We may accept or decline, in whole or in part, any Order by notifying You in writing or by delivering to You the Goods the subject of Your Order.
-The parties acknowledge and agree that acceptance of an Order gives rise to a Contract under these Conditions.
+3.2 The parties acknowledge and agree that acceptance of an Order by Us gives rise to a Contract under these Conditions.

-3.3 You may not withdraw, cancel or revoke an Order after acceptance without Our written consent.
+3.3 Subject to clauses 3.1 and 13.4, You may not withdraw, cancel or revoke an Order after Our acceptance without Our written consent.

 3.4 No Quotation will constitute an offer to supply Goods to You.
-Any Quotation expires on the date stated or otherwise 30 days after the date the Quotation is issued.
+We reserve the right to alter the quote or price list without notice to You, however such changes will not affect prices which are part of already accepted Orders unless agreed under clause 4.3.
 We reserve the right to vary or withdraw any Quotation before an Order is accepted.

 3.5 You must obtain Our written consent if You wish to resell any Goods online.